-The proposed bill, known as the Anti-Sanctuary City Act, aims to restrict local governmental entities from enacting policies that would obstruct state or federal law enforcement agencies from adhering to federal immigration laws, unless explicitly prohibited by state or federal law.
-The bill introduces new legal language that mandates local entities to comply with Title 8 of the United States Code and outlines enforcement mechanisms, including potential lawsuits by the attorney general against non-compliant local entities.
-Remedies for violations may include injunctive relief and punitive damages, with fines reaching up to 25% of the total state funds received by the local entity during the fiscal year of the violation.
-Additionally, the bill requires any agency that refuses to honor an immigration detainer to report such refusals to the attorney general.
+This bill, known as the Anti-Sanctuary City Act, prohibits local governmental entities from impeding or prohibiting state or federal law enforcement agencies from complying with federal immigration laws, unless expressly prohibited by state or federal law.
+It establishes that any local governmental entity found in violation of this provision may face legal action from the attorney general, who can seek injunctive relief and punitive damages, including fines of up to 25% of the total state funds received by the entity in the fiscal year of the violation.
+Additionally, the bill mandates that any agency refusing to honor an immigration detainer must report such refusals to the attorney general.

-Furthermore, the bill allows county corrections facilities to detain individuals subject to Immigration and Customs Enforcement (ICE) for up to 48 hours after their state charges are resolved, excluding weekends and holidays, to facilitate the transfer of custody to federal authorities.
-This provision is inserted into RSA 30-B:1, and it does not prevent counties from entering agreements under RSA 30-B:16.
-The bill is set to take effect on January 1, 2026, and while it does not project immediate revenue impacts, it indicates that enforcement actions could lead to indeterminate increases in state and county expenditures related to legal costs and the housing of detainees.
+Furthermore, the bill allows county corrections facilities to hold individuals subject to Immigration and Customs Enforcement (ICE) detention for up to 48 hours after the resolution of their state charges, excluding weekends and holidays, to facilitate the transfer of custody to federal authorities.
+The new legal language inserted into the law includes provisions for the definitions of "law enforcement agency" and "local governmental entity," as well as the specific requirements for reporting refusals to honor immigration detainers.
+The act is set to take effect on January 1, 2026.

 Statutes affected: As Amended by the Senate: 30-B:1